telvarost/SoundSelection-StationAPI/README.md

 1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance
 2. Install Java 17, set the instance to use it, and disable compatibility checks on the instance: https://adoptium.net/temurin/releases/
-3. Add StationAPI to the mod folder for the instance: https://jenkins.glass-launcher.net/job/StationAPI/lastSuccessfulBuild/
+3. (Optional) Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
-4. (Optional) Add Mod Menu to the mod folder for the instance: https://github.com/calmilamsy/ModMenu/releases
+4. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
-5. (Optional) Add GlassConfigAPI 2.0+ to the mod folder for the instance: https://maven.glass-launcher.net/#/releases/net/glasslauncher/mods/GlassConfigAPI
+5. (Optional) Add GlassConfigAPI 2.0+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
 6. Add this mod to the mod folder for the instance: https://github.com/telvarost/SoundSelection-StationAPI/releases
 7. Add desired sound packs to your soundpacks folder after running the mod once.
 8. Enjoy! 👍